sourabhkv/ytdl/README.md

 ## ⚠️ DEPRECATION WARNING
 Options menu will be discontinued in future.
+Playlist items selector will no longer be based on text input.

 ## INSTALLATION
 Currently this is supported only on windows.<br>